lucagrandicelli/Rotten-Cyberpunk-Novel/README.md

 **Given the nature of the contents and the style with which they are narrated, this book is for ADULT AUDIENCES ONLY.
 It contains substantial sexually explicit scenes and violence which may be considered offensive by some readers.
 Readers discretion is advised.**

 **Language Disclaimer**\
-Since english is not my native language, i tried to translate the whole text preserving the original writing style, using terms that often do not occur in a normal speaking.
+Since english is not my native language, i tried to translate the whole text preserving the original style, using sometimes terms and words that might sound particular.
 If you encounter any mistake, please let me know and report in the comments or open a PR on the book's [Github Page](https://github.com/lucagrandicelli/Rotten-Cyberpunk-Novel).
 **Thank you**.

 **Wanna translate this book?**